TheParasiteProject/system_chre/tools/dev/README.md

 Now running `chre_lunch <platform-target>` will set up environment for a specific platform and target combination.
 For example, to start development of nanoapp on tinysys platform, run `chre_lunch tinysys-nanoapp`.
 This step is required to enable `chre_make` and `chre_flash` to work.

+Any missing command-line tools that are required will be listed out immediately after running `chre_lunch`.
+Currently, it's left to the user to install them as different OS has different commands for installation.

 ### Build a target